 Leary was targeted by Senator Estes Kefauver’s organized crime investigations in the 1950s.
 The 203 Union Ave property was transferred again in 1946, and again received a new name.
 Hannah Reiss Schauble acquired the mansion, and under her banner Pleasantview, hosted wedding receptions, club luncheons and parties.
 Ms. Schauble also bought and sold antiques and accommodated guests during the race season.

-This operation was functional until the middle 1950s when the property was acquired by Michael and Beatrice Sweeney.
+This operation was functional until the middle 1950s when the property was leased by Michael and Beatrice Sweeney.
 Mrs. Sweeney was a dedicated community activist who would become Saratoga Springs City Historian.
 Mr. Sweeney was a State Supreme Court Justice (and listed as a law partner in indictments of Mr. Leary), and together Mr. and Mrs. Sweeney collected antiques and began a family.

 By 1965 the former Davidson Cottage was acquired by Ronald and Hannah McGarrigle who moved from New York City with plans to restore Newman’s Lake House, which was unsuccessful.
 The splendid home next provided office space to SPAC until it was acquired by Phyllis Latin, who operated the American Dance Center on the third floor.